Y011D4/SECCON2017/Programming/Run_me/README.md

 ## Writeup
 This problem is about Fibonacci numbers.
-When lerge Fibonacci numbers are calculated recursively we must memorize the value which have been already calculated.
+When large Fibonacci numbers are calculated recursively we must memorize the value which has been already calculated.
 Therefore the code above should be modified like this:
 ```py
 import sys